port-labs/port-docs/docs/platform-overview/port-components/entity.md

 ## What is an Entity?

-An Entity is an object that match the type defined by a Blueprint, and it represents the data of the software components which is defined by the Blueprint properties.
+An Entity is an object that matches the type defined by a Blueprint, and it represents the data of the software components which is defined by the Blueprint properties.

 ## Entity JSON structure